1. Partnering for Success: Supporting Educators in Creating Welcoming Environments for Young Male Students of Color

 Will Morris will discuss the three essential activities that budding social innovators of color can participate in to be successful in the social impact space.
 He will share personal stories about his journey as a social entrepreneur and the lessons he’s learned along the way.
 In particular, this session will highlight Morris' journey to create impact within the education space by creating an education technology startup in graduate school that is now serving schools across the nation after being featured by publications like Slate, Education Week, and The Hechinger Report.
 This session will empower participants with resources they can use to explore and jump-start their own social entrepreneurship journey or resources they can connect boys of color to, so they can be supported as innovators.
 We will discuss the risks, rewards, and skills necessary to be successful as an innovator of color and how to navigate the social entrepreneurship landscape to best reach success as a creator.

-15. Indigenous Epistemologies in Action: The Nahui Ollin as a Teaching Methodology
+15. Culturally Responsive, Sustaining and Humanizing Education in Action: Indigenous Epistemologies as a Teaching Methodology

 This session will be an interactive teaching model of the acclaimed Mexican American Studies program in Tucson led by Chican@/Latin@ Literature teacher, Curtis Acosta.
 Participants will have an opportunity to experience a sampling of the pedagogy and curriculum through a simulated classroom experience that focuses on a diverse array of multicultural literature.
-Upon conclusion of the model teaching model, participants will examine the lesson through the lens of Indigenous epistemologies, and how we can use the Nahui Ollin as a teaching methodology to improve academic outcomes through humanizing practices.
+Upon conclusion of the model teaching session, participants will examine the lesson through the lens of Indigenous epistemologies, and how we can use such humanizing teaching practices to improve academic outcomes.